Updated 2026medium-breed guide

 Ear Infections:

 Ear health requires regular maintenance.
-Keep grooming products that include ear cleaning solutions on hand, and check ears weekly for signs of infection.
+Keep ear cleaning supplies on hand and check weekly for signs of infection.

 Hip Dysplasia:

 Choose food with added glucosamine and chondroitin for joint support.
-Omega-3 fatty acids (from fish oil) reduce inflammation.
-Maintain a healthy weight -- every extra pound increases stress on already-vulnerable joints.
+Omega-3s from fish oil reduce inflammation.
+And maintain a healthy weight -- every extra pound increases stress on already-vulnerable joints.
+This is the single most impactful thing you can do.

 What to Look For: A Cocker Spaniel Buyer's Checklist